Marked-up sets of SCRIPTS for A MERRY MEETING and LETTERS FROM THE HEN HOUSE are available

 LILIES THAT FESTER

 Award-winning adaptation of a Christopher Rush short story involving suspected witchcraft, and set in the vestry of Kilrenny Kirk in Fife.
+Marked-up reading set available from ATWP: see above.

 Adaptation of Roni Robinson’s touching Radio 4 play, set in a care home. “warmly crafted and laced with affectionate, gentle humour”